eguevara/JavaTraining/notes/oracleTraining.md

     - append, insert, delete, substring, replace
 * Values of type boolean cannot be converted to any other types.
 * implicit narrowing and implicit widening
 ---
+* So, if you have, Object o = null; System.out.println(o); will print null and will not throw a NullPointerException.
+* Note that + operator is overloaded for String.
+So if you have a String as any operand for +, a new combined String will be created by concatenating the values of both the operands.
+Therefore, x+y will result in a String that concatenates integer x and String y.
+* We have to explicitly initialize local variables other wise they remain uninitialized and it will be a compile time error if such variables are accessed without getting initialized.